catalyst-cloud/catalystcloud-docs/source/tutorials/orchestration/ansible-driven-puppet.rst

 ###############################################

-This tutorial will show you how to combine `Ansible`_ and `Puppet`_ to manage a dynamic set of servers on the Catalyst Cloud.
+This tutorial will show you how to combine `Ansible`_ and `Puppet`_ to manage a dynamic set of servers on Catalyst Cloud.
 This way you get the beautifully simple orchestration of Ansible, combined with the vast library of modules available with Puppet.